Map shows where RFK Jr. is on the ballot in the 2024 election

 So far, about half of states — those that are dark blue on the map — have confirmed that he will appear on the November ballot.

-New York is the only state where he failed to qualify after a judge said Kennedy falsely claimed a New York residence on his nominating petitions.
-Kennedy is appealing the decision.
+Kennedy was officially on the ballot in Arizona and Nevada, both battleground states, Ohio and Texas, but withdrew his candidacy.
+He also pulled his name from the ballot in Florida and Pennsylvania after his campaign said he met the states' thresholds.
+New York is the only state where he failed to qualify, with a judge saying Kennedy falsely claimed a New York residence on his nominating petitions.
+Kennedy was appealing the decision.

 Even if he ends up on a majority of ballots, "he won't make any impact if it's not the battlegrounds," Foster said.